OxfordRSE/website/content/tech_post/python_wheels.md

 `libopenblas` to the wheel (remember, a wheel is nothing else than an archive).
 This is, however, not enough.
-We also need to make sure that, at runtime, our friend's system (more precisely, the dynamics linker) knows where to look to find this shared library.
+We also need to make sure that, at runtime, our friend's system (more precisely, the dynamic linker) knows where to look to find this shared library.
 There is only a restricted set of locations the dynamic linker looks into, and the installed wheel isn't going to be one of them.